 Innovation Waivers.
-Starting in 2017, states may seek "innovation waivers" from the ACA's scheme, by showing that alternative state reforms would achieve the same ends.
+Starting in 2017, states may seek waivers from the ACA's scheme, by showing that alternative state reforms would achieve the same ends.
 If a waiver is granted, the state receives the "aggregate amount" of the subsidies "that would have been paid ... had the State not received such waiver."
 42 U.S.C. § 18052(a)(3).
-On Plaintiffs' view, the Government reasons, the innovation waivers would be rendered superfluous, because states would already be free-by failing to establish Exchanges-to "effectively" obtain a waiver.
+On Plaintiffs' view, the Government reasons, these waivers would be superfluous, because states would already be free-by failing to establish Exchanges-to "effectively" obtain waivers.
 (Opp.
-38-39.)
-That is facially untrue and makes no sense: Innovation waivers allow states to opt out, not just of running Exchanges, but also of the individual mandate and many other ACA provisions, see 42 U.S.C. § 18052(a)(2), which they would not otherwise be able to do; they also reward states with federal funds from the foregone subsidies.
+24-25.)
+That is facially untrue and makes no sense: Innovation waivers allow states to opt out, not just of running Exchanges, but also of the individual mandate and other ACA provisions, see 42 U.S.C. § 18052(a)(2), which they could not otherwise do; they also reward states with federal funds from the foregone subsidies.
 So the waivers are not superfluous because states may opt out of running Exchanges.
-Anyway, the Government agrees that states may opt out of running Exchanges, so it cannot rationally argue that such an opt-out provision renders the innovation waiver superfluous.
+Anyway, the Government agrees that states may opt out of running Exchanges, so it cannot argue that such an opt-out renders the innovation waiver superfluous.
 In short, the Government's superfluity argument has nothing to do with Plaintiffs' view of the subsidy provisions, but purportedly stems from the undisputed fact that states may decline to run Exchanges.